Explore Wellington's big backyard

-A trip to Wairarapa’s wild coast is also a New Zealand must do.
+A trip to Wairarapa’s wild coast is also a New Zealand must-do.
 Take in one of the country’s most incredible views at Castlepoint, known for its picturesque lighthouse and sunbathing fur seals.
 Wairarapa’s spectacular night sky is also worth staying up for, with the incredibly low light pollution making it one of the best dark sky destinations in the Southern Hemisphere.

-An hour’s journey from Wellington city is the Kāpiti Coast, made up of a line of towns and villages from Paekākāriki to Ōtaki that span 85 km of truly magnificent coastline.
+An hour’s journey from Wellington city is the Kāpiti Coast, made up of a line of towns and villages from Paekākāriki to Ōtaki that span 40km of truly magnificent coastline.
 Any trip to the coast must include a visit to Kāpiti Island, either for a few hours or overnight.
 An eco-reserve, Kāpiti Island is pest-free meaning it’s one of the best places in New Zealand to see a large number of native birds, including little spotted kiwi and the little blue penguins (or korora as they’re known in Māori) who call this island home.

-Kāpiti is also becoming increasingly insta-famous for the Paekākāriki Escarpment trail.
+Kāpiti is also becoming increasingly well-known for the Escarpment trail.
 This track, part of the national Te Araroa Walkway, opened in 2016 and runs from Paekākāriki to Pukerua Bay, a 10km stretch that takes around 2.5 hours to complete and gives walkers some of the most spectacular views (and photos) in Wellington.